michael-rubel/livewire-best-practices/README.md

 ---
 ### 🌳 Always set up root element
-Livewire requires a [root element](https://laravel-livewire.com/docs/2.x/troubleshooting#root-element-issues) to be present in each component.
+Livewire requires a root element (div) to be present in each component.
 Simply put, you should always write code inside `<div>Your Code Here</div>`.
 Omitting this structure will lead to a lot of problems with updating components.

 [Example](https://github.com/michael-rubel/livewire-best-practices/blob/main/Examples/root-element.md)